atlassian/github-for-jira/SUPPORT.md

 - **GitHub Enterprise Server Edition does not currently support application access via SAML SSO** - Only Github Enterprise Cloud offers this ability.
 [Learn more about authentication with SAML single sign-on](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/about-authentication-with-saml-single-sign-on#about-oauth-apps-github-apps-and-saml-sso).

-- **Reverse proxy support** - GitHub for Jira does not support reverse proxies.

 - **Self-signed certificate** - There is a problem with your SSL certificate.

 <h3>Q: Can I connect multiple GitHub Enterprise Servers or GitHub Apps to Jira?</h3>